-GPG Suite 2019.1 will introduce a new key server.
+GPG Suite 2019.1 introduces a new default key server.
 This KB answers the most common questions about this change.
-Support is currently available in our latest hotfix GPG Suite if you want to test the new key server.

 Pervious versions of GPG Suite used sks key servers.
 Late June 2019 an attack was discovered.
 In that attack a large number of signatures is added to a key and uploaded to the key servers, rendering those keys unusable.
 Downloading such a "poisoned" key may corrupt the gpg setup and can result in crashes in GPG Mail or GPG Keychain.

 We are aware of four keys which have been affected.
 Other keys could be affected in the future.

 The new default key server is keys.openpgp.org.
 It allows for more privacy control for users and avoids problems encountered in the past:

 - searches will return only a single key